Grasseh/grasseh.com/resources/blog/entries/17-ETS_Frost_At_Lan_ETS_2018.md

 All together, we ended our weekend 3-5, with a few insights on our weaknesses.
 In my opinion, we have a distinct lack of chemistry during our pick & bans phase.
 I do the team scouting, and have a lot of disagreements with our team captain for ban priorities.
-I also believe he never looks further than his viewpoint as an AD Carry, as he wants to ban picks that disables him instead of picks that disable the rest of our team.
+I also believe he never looks further than his viewpoint as an AD Carry, as he wants to ban picks that disable him instead of picks that disable the rest of our team.
 Our support also has issues making quick decisions during the time he should make his champion pick.
 This may slightly be related to a lack of cohesion from the team on which pick should come when.
 I may also put too much importance in obtaining a mid counter-pick.